caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 public static double Average<T>(this IEnumerable<T> source, Func<T, int> selector);
 ```

-These methods carry out basic numeric summarising operations, either on a sequence of a numeric type, or on a sequence of any type when provided with a projection method to give the value to be used for the computation.
+These methods carry out basic numeric aggregate operations, either on a sequence of a numeric type, or on a sequence of any type when provided with a projection method to give the value to be used for the computation for each element.
 Note that the result of the `Average(IEnumerable<int>)` method is a `double`; all of the `Average()` overloads return `double` except for `Average(IEnumerable<float>)` which returns `float`.

 ```
 public static T Aggregate<T>(this IEnumerable<T> source, Func<T, T, T> func);